School & Public Program Associates

-Queens County Farm Museum (QCFM) is one of the longest continually farmed sites in New York State, celebrating 325 years of farming in 2022.
+Queens County Farm Museum (QCFM) is one of the longest continually farmed sites in New York State, with over 325 years of continuous farming.
 Today, the farm serves as a vital resource connecting people to agriculture and the environment creating conversations about biodiversity, nutrition, health and wellness, climate change and preserving local history.
 QCFM is a New York City Landmark, on the National Register of Historic Places and a member of the Historic House Trust of New York City.
 QCFM also hosts a wide variety of educational field trips, public events and adult education programs.

 QCFM seeks Associates to help facilitate one or more of our Education and Public Programs offerings:

 - Onsite morning programs: school-to-farm class trips, virtual tours